Chendamangalam Synagogue: Hekkal

 The Heichal of the former Chendamangalam Synagogue is one of the most ornately carved Torah arks in Kerala.
 The style of the ark is Italian with gilded filigree work.
 It bears the crown insignia of the tribe of Judah.

 Golden Sefer Torah Crown

 The Golden Sefer Torah Crown was gifted by the Maharaja of Travancore to the Chendamangalam Jews.
 The crown weighed 212 carat and was made of solid gold, studded with rubies and emeralds.
 A rimon from the Palayoor Synagogue was brought and stored in this synagogue.
 This was later purchased by the Paravur Synagogue, which in turn sold it to the Kadavumbhagam Synagogue in Ernakulam.
 The crown was later taken to Israel and stored in moshav Nevatim.
 In 2008, thieves broke into the moshav and stole the crown.
 The whereabouts of the crown are unknown.

 Chendamangalam Jewish Cemetery

-There is also an abandoned Jewish cemetery behind the mosque, approximately 400 km from the synagogue, which has not been restored.
+There is also an abandoned Jewish cemetery behind the mosque, approximately 400 m from the synagogue, which has not been restored.